-The Structure Plan presents an opportunity to address the zoning of Council owned land linking the Newling Reserve with Kim Marie Mew.
+The Structure Plan presents an opportunity to address the zoning of two Council owned land parcels linking the Newling Reserve with Kim Marie Mew and Daniel Drive.
 An implementation action proposes the zoning of the land identified in Figure 3.11 from Low Density Residential Zone to Public Park and Recreation Zone.